-- Council resources are released in accordance with the Council's approved procedures and budgets; - Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available; - All discounts due on goods and services supplied are identified and appropriate action taken to secure the discount; - The correct expense analysis has been applied in the cashbook to invoices when processed; and - > VAT has been accurately and appropriately identified in the cashbook to facilitate recovery.
+- ➤ Council resources are released in accordance with the Council's approved procedures and budgets; - ➤ Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available; - All discounts due on goods and services supplied are identified and appropriate action taken to secure the discount: - The correct expense analysis has been applied in the cashbook to invoices when processed; and - > VAT has been accurately and appropriately identified in the cashbook to facilitate recovery.

-We have again reviewed the payment authorisation and release procedures and consider them sound and appropriate for the Council's present requirements with invoices being examined, initialled and dated by members appropriately confirming approval for payment.
+We have discussed the payment authorisation and release processes with the Clerk and consider them sound and appropriate for the Council's present requirements with invoices being examined, initialled and dated by members appropriately confirming approval for payment.

-We have examined, due to their low volume, all payments processed and recorded in the cashbook for the financial year to 30th November 2024 ensuring compliance with the above criteria with no issues arising.
+We have examined, due to their low volume, all payments processed and recorded in the cashbook for the financial year confirming compliance with the above criteria with no issues arising.

-We also note that the 2023-24 VAT reclaim was submitted to and repaid by HMRC and have agreed its detail to that year's accounting records.
+We note that the 2023-24 VAT reclaim was submitted to and repaid by HMRC during 2024-25, also noting that the 2024-25 reclaim has also been prepared, detail of which we have agreed to the value recorded in the year's cashbook.